The Difference Between ETFs and Mutual Funds is Capital Flow

 Table: ETFs vs. Mutual Funds Similarities

-Both ETFs and mutual funds can passively track an index, sector, or industry, but additionally, they can both be actively managed funds trading in exotic assets like currencies, property, bonds, derivatives, and swaps.
+ETFs and mutual funds can both passively track an index, sector, or industry and be actively managed funds trading in exotic assets like currencies, property, bonds, derivatives, and swaps.

 The difference between ETFs and mutual funds